rlucente-se-jboss/systemd-podman-edge/README.md

 running.
 The result is the `mariadb_container.cil` file that's already included in this repository.

-*NB: The mariadb_container.cil file needed to be tweaked to add permissions for this example to work.
+*NB: The mariadb_container.cil file in this repository was generated using an upstream version of udica to address a bug in the permission list.
+If you use the version of udica currently shipping with RHEL 8, the `mariadb_container.cil` file will need to be tweaked to add permissions for this example to work.
 If you generate the file yourself, please compare to what is in this repository.*